-Sometimes the image size is large due to low light or complex scenery.
-Adjusting the maximum frame size helps to control the bandwidth and storage used by the Motion JPEG video stream in these situations.
-Defining the frame size as Unlimited provides consistently good image quality at the expense of increased bandwidth and storage usage during low light.
-Limiting the frame size optimizes bandwidth and storage usage, but may give poor image quality.
-To prevent increased bandwidth and storage usage, the maximum frame size should be set to an optimal value.
+In some situations the image size may be large due to low light or complex scenery.
+Adjusting the maximum frame size is a way of controlling the bandwidth and storage used by the MJPEG video stream in these situations.
+Leaving the frame size as Unlimited will provide consistently good image quality at the expense of increased bandwidth and storage usage during low light.
+Limiting the frame size will prevent excessive bandwidth and storage usage, but image quality will suffer.
+To prevent increase in bandwidth and storage usage, the maximum frame size should be set to an optimal amount.